hkniberg/dogfight/MULTIPLAYER_PLAN.md

 - Node.js + PM2

 ### Maintenance
-- Server restart on updates (acceptable)
+- Server restart on updates (acceptable, no persistence)
 - No database to maintain
-- Monitor PM2 logs occasionally
+- Minimal monitoring needed

 ---